Results.

 |

-Unilateral reduction of salary without consent terminates employment; terminal benefits calculated on the increased salary.
+Unilateral reduction of salary without consent terminates employment and entitles employee to benefits based on the pre-reduction salary.

-Employment law – unilateral reduction of salary – variation of fundamental term without consent terminates contract – employee deemed redundant or on early retirement – terminal benefits computed on pre-variation (increased) salary.
+Employment law — Unilateral reduction of salary — variation of basic conditions without consent terminates contract — deemed redundancy/early retirement — terminal benefits to be calculated on salary before reduction; vehicle purchase and allowance entitlement issues

 |